-GS2Law’s Kevin Murphy has been representing California residents who worked for years for the job order contracting giant Gordian Group in the Southern District of New York.
+GS2Law has been representing California residents who worked for years for the job order contracting giant Gordian Group in the Southern District of New York.
 (Gordian Group, et al. v.
-Hollett, et al.) When the individuals left Gordian’s employ, Gordian sued them for breach of contract in New York, alleging that New York law governed their relationship with the...Read More
+Hollett, et al.) When the individuals left Gordian’s employ, Gordian sued them for breach of contract in New York, alleging that New York law governed their relationship with the company.
+We asserted that...Read More

 Rob Garson writes in the Observer here on an issue which touches on a great deal of that which we do here at GS2Law, namely establishing or protecting trademark rights.

 In this particular instance an argument is brewing between team Kardashian and their soon-to-be sister-in-law Blac Chyna.

 Robert questions whether multiple parties can claim exclusive rights to a name, especially where one...Read More

 Rob Garson writes in the Observer on burning of the US flag and the First Amendment.
 In his piece, he maintains that Texas v Johnson was wrongly decided.